 Export settings affect how a video looks, sounds, and performs online.
 Choosing the wrong settings might lead to poor quality or excessive file sizes.

-Did you know nearly 80% of viewers stop watching if a video loads too slowly?
-It’s important to keep potential viewers engaged by selecting settings that ensure fast load times without compromising quality.
+Did you know that nearly 80% of viewers stop watching if a video loads too slowly?
+To keep potential viewers engaged, select settings that ensure fast load times without compromising quality.

 For example, using H.264 codec balances size and quality well, making it a preferred choice for platforms like YouTube and Facebook.
 That codec offers a great visual experience while keeping the file manageable.